-int mpfr_grandom (mpfr_t rop1, mpfr_t rop2, gmp_randstate_t state, [Function] mpfr_rnd_t rnd)

-Generate two random floats according to a standard normal gaussian distribution.
-If rop2 is a null pointer, then only one value is generated and stored in rop1.

-The floating-point number rop1 (and rop2) can be seen as if a random real number were generated according to the standard normal gaussian distribution and then rounded in the direction rnd.

-The third argument is a gmp_randstate_t structure, which should be created using the GMP gmp_randinit function (see the GMP manual).

-The combination of the ternary values is returned like with mpfr_sin_cos.
-If rop2 is a null pointer, the second ternary value is assumed to be 0 (note that the encoding of the only ternary value is not the same as the usual encoding for functions that return only one result).
-Otherwise the ternary value of a random number is always non-zero.

-Note: the note for mpfr_urandomb holds too.
-In addition, the exponent range and the rounding mode might have a side effect on the next random state.
+Note: mpfr_nrandom is much more efficient than mpfr_grandom, especially for large precision.
+Thus mpfr_grandom is marked as deprecated and will be removed in a future release.

+Generate one random floating-point number according to an exponential distribution, with mean one.
+Other characteristics are identical to mpfr_nrandom.

-- $mpfr_exp_t mpfr_get_exp (mpfr_t x)$ [Function] Return the exponent of x, assuming that x is a non-zero ordinary number and the significand is considered in [1/2,1).
-The behavior for NaN, infinity or zero is undefined. - int mpfr_set_exp ($mpfr_t x$, $mpfr_exp_t e$) [Function] Set the exponent of x if e is in the current exponent range, and return 0 (even if x is not a non-zero ordinary number); otherwise, return a non-zero value.
-The significand is assumed to be in [1/2,1). - int mpfr_signbit ($mpfr_t op$) [Function] Return a non-zero value iff op has its sign bit set (i.e., if it is negative, -0, or a NaN whose representation has its sign bit set). - int mpfr_setsign (mpfr_t rop, mpfr_t op, int s, mpfr_rnd_t rnd) [Function] Set the value of rop from op, rounded toward the given direction rnd, then set (resp. clear) its sign bit if s is non-zero (resp. zero), even when op is a NaN. - int mpfr_copysign (mpfr_t rop, mpfr_t op1, mpfr_t op2, mpfr_rnd_t rnd) [Function] Set the value of rop from op1, rounded toward the given direction rnd, then set its sign bit to that of op2 (even when op1 or op2 is a NaN).
+$mpfr_exp_t mpfr_get_exp (mpfr_t x)$ [Function] Return the exponent of x, assuming that x is a non-zero ordinary number and the significand is considered in [1/2,1).
+For this function, x is allowed to be outside of the current range of acceptable values.
+The behavior for NaN, infinity or zero is undefined.

+int mpfr_set_exp ($mpfr_t x$, $mpfr_exp_t e$) [Function] Set the exponent of x to e if x is a non-zero ordinary number and e is in the current exponent range, and return 0; otherwise, return a non-zero value (x is not changed).

+int mpfr_signbit ($mpfr_t op$) [Function] Return a non-zero value iff op has its sign bit set (i.e., if it is negative, -0, or a NaN whose representation has its sign bit set).

+- int mpfr_setsign (mpfr_t rop, mpfr_t op, int s, mpfr_rnd_t rnd) [Function] Set the value of rop from op, rounded toward the given direction rnd, then set (resp. clear) its sign bit if s is non-zero (resp. zero), even when op is a NaN.

+Set the value of rop from op1, rounded toward the given direction rnd, then set its sign bit to that of op2 (even when op1 or op2 is a NaN).
 This function is equivalent to mpfr_setsign (rop, op1, mpfr_signbit (op2), rnd).

-'''

-const char mpfr_get_version (void)

-Return the MPFR version, as a null-terminated string.
+const char mpfr_get_version (void) Return the MPFR version, as a null-terminated string.

-'''